-- 1. Strategies used will be similar to those for camps/remote settings and St Mary's College will involve parents/guardians/carers in discussions regarding risk management well in advance. - 2.
-Potential risks at all stages of the overseas travel will be considered.
-Potential risks include: - travel to/from airport/port bus/plane and whilst in cabins/tents/dormitories.

-- travel to/from Australia - various accommodation venues

-• all towns and venues visited, and sourcing safe foods at all locations.
+- 1. Strategies used will be like those for camps/remote settings and St Mary's College will involve parents/guardians/carers in discussions regarding risk management well in advance. - 2.
+Potential risks at all stages of overseas travel will be considered.
+Potential risks include: - travel to/from airport/port - travel to/from Australia - various accommodation venues - all towns and venues visited, and sourcing safe foods at all locations.